 All Board of Trustee recommendations will be based on a simple majority vote.

-FILLING OF TEMPORARY VACANCIES ON THE BOARD OF TRUSTEES.
+TEMPORARY VACANCIES ON THE BOARD OF TRUSTEES.

 Any Trustee who cannot carry out their duties for three consecutive meetings for any valid reason beyond their control must notify the Board of Trustees in writing.

-REMOVAL OF TRUSTEES
+REMOVAL OF TRUSTEES AND OFFICERS

 REASON FOR REMOVAL

-NON-ATTENDANCE – Failure to attend three consecutive regularly scheduled Council meetings or three consecutive regularly scheduled Trustee meetings without prior notification shall be grounds for removal from office.
+NON-ATTENDANCE – Failure to attend three consecutive regularly scheduled General Council Meetings or three consecutive regularly scheduled Trustee Meetings without prior notification shall be grounds for removal from office.

-FAILURE TO PERFORM DUTIES – Any Trustee who does not carry out their duties; or refuses to carry out their duties as specified by these Bylaws and/or as charged by the Board of Trustees or by the Council body shall be removed from office.
+FAILURE TO PERFORM DUTIES – Any Trustee or Officer who does not carry out their duties; or refuses to carry out their duties as specified by these Bylaws and/or as charged by the Board of Trustees or by the Council body shall be grounds for removal from office.

-Any action that has an adverse effect on the operation of the Council (such as, but not limited to, violation of Federal, State, Local, Civil, and Criminal Laws) may be grounds for removal from office.
+Any action that has an adverse effect on the operation of the Council (such as, but not limited to, violation of Federal, State, Local, Civil, and Criminal laws) shall be grounds for removal from office.

-REMOVAL PROCESS FOR TRUSTEES
+REMOVAL OF TRUSTEES AND OFFICERS

-A petition for removal of a Trustee can only be made in writing by a member of the Board of Trustees or a member of the MACC to the Board of Trustees.
-Reasons for the petition to remove a Trustee must be related to Article VI, Section G, #1 and must be clearly stated in the petition.
+A petition for removal of a Trustee or Officer can only be made in writing by a member of the Board of Trustees or a member of the MACC to the Board of Trustees.
+Reasons for the petition to remove a Trustee or Officer must be related to ARTICLE VI, SECTION G, #1 and must be clearly stated in the petition.

-The recommendation to remove any Trustee will require a three- fourths vote of Trustees present at a regularly scheduled Trustees meeting, a quorum having been constituted.
+The recommendation to remove any Trustee or Officer will require a three- fourths vote of Trustees present at a regularly scheduled Trustee Meeting, a quorum having been constituted.

-Recommendations for the removal of a Trustee must be put on the agenda of the next subsequent regularly scheduled MACC meeting.
+Recommendations for the removal of a Trustee or Officer must be put on the agenda of the next subsequent regularly scheduled General Council Meeting.

-The removal of any Trustee requires a two-thirds vote of verified council members at a regularly scheduled Council meeting.
+The removal of any Trustee or Officer requires a two-thirds vote of verified MACC Members at a regularly scheduled General Council Meeting.

-Any Trustee who is subject to recommendation for removal must turn over all MACC possessions and records within seven calendar days from the date of the recommendation.
+Any Trustee or Officer who is subject to recommendation for removal must turn over all MACC possessions and records within seven calendar days from the date of the recommendation.

 There is NO reinstatement process available to an Officer who is removed.

-APPOINTMENT OF TRUSTEES
+APPOINTMENT OF TRUSTEES AND OFFICERS

-If either all nine Trustee positions are not filled as a result of the Annual Elections, or a permanent vacancy occurs during the regular term, the following procedure will be used to fill the vacancy.
+If all Trustee and Officer positions are not filled as a result of the Annual Elections, or a permanent vacancy occurs during the regular term, the following procedure will be used to fill the vacancy.

-The vacancy shall be announced at the first ensuing general Council meeting and the procedures for appointing a replacement described.
+The vacancy shall be announced at the first ensuing General Council Meeting and the procedures for appointing a replacement described.

-All applicants must submit a current biography to the Board of Trustees, and must have attended at least four regular Council meetings in a Council year, or one-half of the meetings officially held, whichever is less.
+All applicants must submit a current biography to the Board of Trustees, and must have attended at least four MACC meetings or events the previous 12 months, or one-half of the meetings officially held, whichever is less.

-A quorum of the Board of Trustees shall review the applications and submit a written recommendation to the Council body at the subsequent regularly schedule Council meeting.
+A quorum of the Board of Trustees shall review the applications and submit a written recommendation to the Council body at the subsequent regularly scheduled General Council Meeting.

-A simple majority of eligible voting members present at a regular Council meeting is required to confirm all appointed Trustees.
+A simple majority of eligible voting members present at a regular General Council Meeting is required to confirm all appointed Trustees and Officers.

-Action must be taken immediately to fill vacancies on the Board in a timely manner.
+Action must be taken immediately to fill vacancies in a timely manner.

-The term of office for appointed Trustees is the remainder of the terms of the positions they are appointed to fill.
+The term of office for appointed Trustees and Officers is the remainder of the terms of the positions they are appointed to fill.

 ARTICLE VII